iExecBlockchainComputing/iexec-doc/pocosrc/poco-protocol.rst

 PoCo is modular.
 It comes with features that can be used depending on the context:

-**Result certification**
+**Result consolidation**

-  The PoCo provides a layer of that relies on replication to achieve result certification.
+  The PoCo provides a layer of that relies on replication to achieve result consolidation.
   This is a purely software solution that enforces a confidence level on the result. `This confidence level can be customized by the requester <poco-trust.html>`__.

   This layer also support the onchain certification of TEE (such as Intel SGX)

 **Secure payment**

+  | User funds are locked to ensure all resources providers are paid for their contributions.
+Resources can take the form of data, applications or computing power.
-  User funds are locked to ensure workers are payed.
-Workers have to achieve consensus to get the user's funds otherwize user is reimbursed.
+  | Workers have to achieve consensus to get the user's funds otherwize user is reimbursed.
-  Worker and scheduler have to stake to participate.
+  | Worker and scheduler have to stake to participate.
 Bad behaviour from a actor result in a loss of stake.

   This is essential the public blockchain but all values can be set to 0 for private blockchain solutions.